kev065/dsc-ethics-cs-fairkm/README.md

 # Case Study - FairKM

 ## Introduction
-In previous lessons, we discussed how historical bias, implicit bias, and measurment bias can impact source data.
-We have also discussed how algorithmic bias can also result from these biases and the impact of algorithmic bias on machine learning models.
-In this lesson, we will discuss __FairKM__ and how a group of researchers recognized the impact of bias on __human-centric applications__ (such as resource allocation) and devised a solution to mitigate that bias to reduce __disparate outcomes__ that arise from bias in machine learning.
+In this lesson, you will learn about __FairKM__ and how a group of researchers recognized the impact of bias on __human-centric applications__ (such as resource allocation) and devised a solution to mitigate that bias to reduce __disparate outcomes__ that arise from bias in machine learning.

 ## Learning Objectives
 * Describe FairKM (AKA Fair-Lloyd) and discuss the reasons why the researches created it